bluerobotics/bluerobotics.github.io/brov2/assembly.md

 ## Mounting the Battery Enclosure to the Bottom Panel

-To mount the battery enclosure to the bottom panel you will need the following tools and items:
+To mount the battery enclosure to the bottom panel you will need the following parts and tools:

 - 2 battery cradles
-- thread-locker
+- Thread-locker
 - Bottom panel
 - Bag with 4 M4x14 socket head cap screws and 4 M3x12 socket head cap screws
 - Battery Enclosure